After travelling alone in Russia for the first time, here are a few essential tips that will be helpful while planning a trip to Russia.

 Language

-Contrary to the general perception of Russians being cold and unfriendly, I found most of them to be very helpful and cordial.
-Language can be a barrier if you do not know any Russian but google translator has been greatly useful.
+Contrary to the general perception of Russians being cold and unfriendly, my experience has been quite positive.
+Language can be a barrier if you do not know any Russian but Google Translate has been greatly useful.
 Many youngsters can often understand English.

 Transportation